Three years ago today...

 Ally was just 5 years old.
 She was in kindergarten.
 She was in ICU at Children's Hospital with a diagnosis of Type 1 Diabetes.
-She was in DKA (Diabetic Ketoacidosis).
+She was in DKA (

 Maybe it does seem like three years when I think about how different our lives are now and how long its been since I've slept through the night.